cino/cino.github.io/_posts/2021-04-20-laravel-forge-php-setup.md

 #### Source Provider Credentials
 Alright, this is one that bit me in the ass pretty hard.
 When you add a source provider like GitHub to your Laravel Forge account the default behavior is that Laravel Forge generates an SSH key on the server and adds this key to the Source Provider user on account level.
 This means that this specific server can clone **any** repository that the user has access to.

-As mentioned when providing Laravel Forge access to AWS we should provide access based on the least access principle, if you're granting git access this way you're doing it wrong.
+As mentioned when providing Laravel Forge access to AWS we should provide access based on the least access principle, if you're granting git access this way **you're doing it wrong**.
 So please, disable the following checkbox when creating a server.

 <figure class="aligncenter">
 	<img